-Candidates for the MBA are required to complete a minimum of 33 credits in approved graduate courses.
+MBA candidates are required to complete a minimum of 33 credits in approved graduate courses.
 No waivers will be granted in the core or elective courses.
+Courses in the Professional Core are to be successfully completed within the first year in the program and prior to taking courses from the Strategic Management Core.